-Most people suffer from low self-esteem, or at the very least, lower self-esteem than they could have had.
-Such low-self-esteem naturally depends on a whole array of factors.
+Most people have quite low self-esteem.
+Or at the very least, lower self-esteem than they could have had.
+Such low self-esteem naturally depends on a whole array of factors.
 Still, one crucial factor is, I think, one’s inner beliefs.
 That is, having limiting beliefs and low self-esteem go hand in hand.

 In general, beliefs (limiting, or not) can, naturally, be just about anything in the universe and beyond: there are trillions of different possible thoughts to be thought, which then may later be adopted as beliefs, potentially.
 But even if the thoughts that we might come up with are virtually unlimited in number, I think we can simplify the situation by simply dividing them into a few different groups.